 Viewing this tutorial will allow you to see what the jar is supposed to look like at every stage of the project.
 The instructor chooses to make a blue mindfulness jar (which she refers to as a “calm down jar”), and uses several shades of blue glitter along with blue food coloring to create her project.

-She also talks about some of the hazards of making the mindfulness jars with children, and urges parents to make them alone before presenting them to their children.
+It also talks about some of the hazards of making the mindfulness jars with children and urges parents to make them alone before presenting them to their children.

 Mindfulness jars are a great tool for children and adults alike to use to help regulate emotions and take a minute to be at peace and calm down.

 They are easy and inexpensive to make and are a fun project to share with your children.
 You can choose to make your mindfulness jar with any color glitter that you like so it can be personalized to your preferences.